Inmates, prison officials injured in scuffle in Patna jail as ex-MLA alleges conspiracy to kill him | Law-Order

 A statement issued by the district administration said that Anant Singh was alleging that a conspiracy was being hatched to kill him inside the prison.

-Singh is languishing inside Beur Central Prison after an MP MLA court in Patna last year sentenced the ex-MLA to 10 years of rigorous imprisonment in connection with a case dating back to 2015, when police recovered several incriminating materials including six rifle magazines from his official residence.
+Singh is in the Beur Central Prison after an MP-MLA court in Patna last year sentenced him to 10 years of rigorous imprisonment in connection with a case dating back to 2015, when police recovered several incriminating materials including six rifle magazines from his official residence.

 His wife Neelam Devi is currently the RJD MLA from Mokama.